mattbishop/sql-jsonpath-js/README.md

 #### Iterators

-SqlJsonPathStatement methods consume single values, arrays, generators or other iterable input.
-However, the statement’s methods all return an `Iterator` (in TypeScript, it's an `IterableIterator`).
-These iterators are lazy, meaning they only advance through the data when `iterator.next()` is called.
+SqlJsonPathStatement methods can consume iterables, generators or other iterable input.
+The statement will return an iterator of results for iterable inputs.
+These returned iterators are lazy, meaning they only advance through the data when `iterator.next()` is called.

 This laziness means the statement can handle large, even limitless, amounts of data.
 The statement holds no accumulating state other than it’s position in the data.
 This design suits streaming data use cases and matches SQL’s result set and cursor concepts.